Viral Voyage: Prayer Matters

 I awoke with my throat full of hard, green tubing, and six liters of oxygen per minute flowing through those tubes directly into my lungs.
 I had traded my voice for my breath.
 As scary as it was not to be able to talk, breathing with less effort was a relief.
 The relief was short-lived.
 Covid continued its dirty work.

 Soon, each breath took a full-body effort.
 I couldn’t feel any breath going in or out of my right lung.
 When I breathed in, I thought I could feel a breath in my left lung.
 I worked hard to draw it in, and just before I felt it squeeze through, I would wonder if I could complete that breath.
 My temperature rose.
 I remember a gathering darkness, thinking this would be a disappointing way to die, wishing I’d updated my will and cleaned out my closets.

 I’ve had close medical calls before.
 This was different.
 I could feel my body shutting down.
 The last thought I remember is, “All I have now is prayer.”

 Then I descended into the temporary, artificial death that is a coma and, weeks later, returned to a thoroughly different life.

-In the past, I would likely have written about this voyage without making room for prayer, but to leave prayer out would make me dishonest to a degree I couldn’t live with.
-I learned to count on prayer as surely as the medicines I was given for pain and nausea.
+In the past, I would have written about this viral voyage without making much room for prayer, but to leave prayer out would make me dishonest to a degree I can’t live with.
+I learned to count on prayer as surely as the medicines for pain and nausea.
 I asked for prayers for everything possible, from getting a “good” nurse, to stanching bleeding, to not having a meltdown as I recovered from Covid-19 and the effects of being pumped full of Fentanyl during the coma.

 My prayer is that you’ll continue to join me on this “voyage.”
 I believe that my story can be used to learn or improve something for someone else or yourself.